The 5 E's of Customer Journey

 As a starting point, that’s ok.

-Long term though, we need to become experts on the journey that the customer walks - from having never heard of the brand, through to becoming unpaid evangelists.
+But to really delight and retain them, we need to become experts on the journey that our customer walks - from having never heard of the brand, through to becoming evangelists.

 This is an exercise in empathy.